Muppet Treasure Island (G)

 Disney Muppets; Disney Wiki; IMDb; Muppet Wiki; Rotten Tomatoes; TV Tropes; Wikipedia

-streaming sites: Amazon; Google Play; Movies Anywhere; Vudu;
+streaming sites: Amazon; Disney+; FandangoNOW; Google Play; iTunes; Movies Anywhere; Vudu;

 So, of course this is based on the book by Robert Louis Stevenson.
 I reckon I must've read it when I was a kid, though I don't really remember it.
 I'm sure I've seen any number of adaptations over the years, so the story is reasonably familiar.
 Naturally, the Muppets give it their own amusing and zany twist, as well as several musical numbers (I liked "Cabin Fever" and "Professional Pirate," but didn't care about the other songs).